 Here are some generalized points, as an introduction to sign types:

-- Building mounted on-premise signs may be attached to the roof, parapet, marquee, or building fascia.
+On-premise signs may be attached to the roof, parapet, marquee, or building fascia.
 These signs may be either parallel or perpendicular to the building surface.

-- Freestanding on-premise signs are generally supported by a structure attached to or cast in a foundation.
+On-premise signs are generally supported by a structure attached to or cast in a foundation.
 The structure and attachments to the foundation may be concealed with a decorative covering.
 Freestanding signs can be further enhanced by landscaping.

 - On-premise signs can be either internally or externally illuminated (click the link to learn additional important details about illumination).
 For retail businesses, on-premise signs should be illuminated to accomplish communication with potential customers during nighttime hours.